PHYS 437A & 437B Guidelines

 A written report will have to be submitted for each of the Phys 437A and Phys 437B projects.

-The report is due on the first day of the exam period.
+The report is due on the last day of classes.

 It is essential that the final report for the project course be based upon work done and results obtained after registration in the course.